 Once you split an order, ShipStation will no longer import the marketplace status for that order.
 You will need to manually update the status of the ShipStation orders if the original order is shipped or cancelled on the marketplace side.

-If you split or combine orders often, ShipStation V3 may be a better option for your workflow.
-See Create Shipments & Labels (V3) for more information.
+If you split or combine orders often, ShipStation's new layout may be a better option for your workflow.
+Review the Split Items Into Multiple Shipments section of this article for details on the process.